karan/Projects-Solutions/README.md

 **Sieve of Eratosthenes** - The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes (below 10 million or so).

-**Inverted index** - An [Inverted Index](http://en.wikipedia.org/wiki/Inverted_index) is a data structure used to create full text search.
-Given a set of text files, implement a program to create an inverted index.
-Also create a user interface to do a search using that inverted index which returns a list of files that contain the query term / terms.
-The search index can be in memory.

 Graphs
 ---------